 The young leaves of garlic mustard can be eaten raw in salads or used as a cooked vegetable, like spinach or kale.
 The roots can be washed and eaten raw or boiled like other root vegetables similar to horseradish.
 They can also be dried and ground into a powder for flavoring soups, sauces, and baked goods.
 After the plant flowers and then goes to seed.
 The seed pods are filled with tiny black seeds that allow way to eat the invasive garlic mustard!
 The seeds have a bold flavor profile and are similar to horseradish.

-Please note that raw garlic mustard should be consumed in small quantities as there is a level of arsenic (similar to apple seeds) that may be an issue.
+Please note that raw garlic mustard should be consumed in small quantities as a level of cyanide (similar to apple seeds) may be an issue.
 This study from NIH on garlic mustard shares the data from this 2007 study.

 Some folks believe the best part of the plant is the top flower buds before the plant goes to seed.